szymonmichalski/starid-1/docs/comments.md

 **triangle side**

-for adding, finding, removing, etc star pairs to a triangle side.
+for adding, finding, removing, etc star pairs to a triangle side. one objective here is to work with maps of unique star keys, one key per star, rather than maps with multiple keys per star. this means using unordered_map, not unordered_multimap.

+*stars* each star is a map key whose value is a map of star keys it pairs with

 **pairs over whole sky**